geochum/geochum.github.io/_posts/2025-01-20-jwst-orbital-analysis.md

 ## Conclusion

-This analysis showcases the delicate balance of gravitational forces that allows the James Webb Space Telescope to maintain its position in the Sun-Earth system.
-The approximations used demonstrate the power of simplifying assumptions in orbital mechanics.
+This analysis rigorously justifies why the telescope’s gravitational influence is negligible when considering the Earth’s orbit.
+It also demonstrates how approximations and gravitational physics can provide insight into the James Webb Space Telescope’s stable position in the Sun-Earth system.